|Stratford Shoal (Middle Ground), CT|

-Description: The Stratford Shoal Lighthouse is frequently classified as a New York lighthouse, and the land ("less than one acre") for the lighthouse was indeed ceded to the federal government by the State of New York on May 11, 1874.
-However, official maps today place the lighthouse on the Connecticut side of Long Island Sound by a good 1,000 feet.
+Description: Stratford Shoal Lighthouse has frequently been classified as a New York lighthouse, and the land (“less than one acre”) for the lighthouse was indeed ceded to the federal government by the State of New York on May 11, 1874.
+Official maps today, however, place the lighthouse on the Connecticut side of Long Island Sound by a good 1,000 feet.
+Most Lighthouse Service records listed Stratford Shoal as a New York station, but it was occasionally listed as a Connecticut station as well.
 With valid arguments on both sides, the debate over whether the lighthouse should be classified as a Connecticut one or a New York one will likely never be settled.
+Its location midway between Connecticut and Long Island led to the lighthouse being also known as Middle Ground Lighthouse.

 The earliest known attempt to mark the rocks was around 1820, when a couple of spar buoys were placed on the north and south sides of the shoal.
 In 1831, a contract was awarded to a man named Hicks to erect an iron spindle on the reef, but no one seems to know whether the spindle was ever put in place.

-LV15 was retired upon completion of the lighthouse and sent to the lighthouse depot at Staten Island, where it was used as a floating barracks during the construction of the Great Beds Lighthouse.
-Finally, the ship was sold at auction for $1,010 in 1881.
+LV15 served as a Relief vessel for two years after the completion of the lighthouse and was then sent to the lighthouse depot at Staten Island, being “not worth the cost of repair.”
+The ship was sold at auction for $1,010 in 1881 to a contractor who used it as a floating barracks during the construction of Great Beds Lighthouse.

 The first keeper at Stratford Shoal was an Irish immigrant named William McGloin, who had previously been captain of the LV15 lightship.
 Even though the keeper had two assistants, the station was very isolated and windswept, and there was a quick turnover of personnel over the years.
 Visitors were urged to bring stacks of the latest newspapers with them to help the keepers stay in touch with news on the mainland.

 The isolation may have driven at least one assistant keeper mad.
-In 1905, the head keeper was ashore for vacation, leaving the two assistants to take care of the stationís duties.
-The First Assistant Keeper was 54-year-old Long Island native Morrell Hulse, a former sailor who had just arrived from two years of duty at the Whale Rock Lighthouse in Rhode Island.
-The Second Assistant Keeper was a Lighthouse Service rookie named Julius Koster, from New York City.
+In 1905, Gilbert Rulon, the head keeper, was ashore for vacation, leaving his two assistants to take care of the station’s duties.
+The first assistant keeper was Morrell Hulse, a fifty-four-year-old Long Island native and former sailor who had just arrived from two years of duty at Rhode Island’s Whale Rock Lighthouse.
+The second assistant keeper was a Lighthouse Service rookie named Julius Koster, from New York City.

-Newspaper reports state that suddenly and without warning, Koster charged at the other man with a razor tied to the end of a pole.
+Newspaper reports state that suddenly and without warning, Koster charged at the other assistant with a razor lashed to the end of a pole.
 Completely surprised, Hulse managed to fight him off, and Koster seemed to calm down for the time being.
 But similar events reoccurred over the next few days, forcing Hulse to resist falling asleep at any time.
 Besides fearing for his life and being on the constant lookout for attacks, he had to keep the light going.
-This went on for five harrowing days, culminating when Hulse found Koster in the lantern room preparing to destroy the lens with an axe.
+This went on for five harrowing days, culminating when Hulse noticed the light had stopped revolving and ran to the lantern room to find Koster preparing to destroy the lens with an axe.
 Somehow Hulse prevented the destructive act.

 Located in the middle of Long Island Sound,